Model for missing Shapiro steps due to bias-dependent resistance

 Notably, data on HgTe junctions display somewhat regular sequences of resonances in IV traces \cite{bocquillon2017gapless, hart2017controlled}.
 This is potentially important because several odd steps were reported missing in similar junctions \cite{bocquillon2017gapless}.
 The authors have explored the origins of finite bias resonances in Ref.~\cite{wiedenmannThesis18} and concluded that these resonances themselves are due to unintended microwave excitation of their junctions.
 Our model does not investigate how such excitation would interfere with Shapiro steps.

 Several considerations made us decide against extracting $R(i_{dc})$ from these experiments and plugging them into our model for a direct comparison.
-First, the regime of the first few Shapiro steps is not accessible from the data, especially when the applied microwave frequency is low.
-For applied microwave frequency f=1 GHz, the voltage of the first Shapiro step $\approx2 \mu V$.
-Most of the related experiments do not have the resolution to identify differential resistance peaks that may be present at such low bias voltages.
+First, the voltage corresponding to the first few Shapiro steps at low frequencies is very small, of the order of few microVolts.
+For example, at f = 1 GHz, the voltage of the first Shapiro step $\approx$ 2 $\mu V$.
+To identify resistance peaks occurring at a voltage of a few microVolts, the experiments must have a voltage resolution smaller than that.
+This is not the case for most relevant experiments as can be seen in Table 1, where most estimated resonance voltages are much larger than a few microVolts.
 Microwave spectroscopy of Josephson junctions performed in transmission, not transport, often reveals low-lying Andreev Bound States at such low frequencies, including in superconductor-semiconductor junctions relevant for Majorana research \cite{van2017microwave,tosi2019spin}.
 Second, without applied r.f. bias the region of interest is in the unstable part of the IV-characteristic where the system switches from the supercurrent branch to the dissipative branch.
-A voltage suddenly develops across the junction which may be the equivalent of several Shapiro steps, making the low voltage regime inaccessible.
+As the junction switches to the normal state, the voltage across the junction jumps from zero to a finite voltage.
+For example, if the switching current is of the order of 1 $\mu A$ and the normal state resistance is a 100 $\Omega$, then the voltage across the junction will be 10 $\mu V$, making the low voltage regime inaccessible.
 Relevant current biases, in turn, may be below the critical current, in the zero-voltage state, in the absence of applied r.f. power.
 Finally, a relatively limited amount of data published prevents direct comparison of IV-traces for junctions used in Shapiro step measurements with our model.
 The fact that low-voltage bias resonances in IV traces are not reported in relevant publications does not mean they were not there.

 To summarize, we present a mechanism for missing Shapiro steps in measurements on mesoscopic Josephson junctions.
 While our discussion is phenomenological, it is of consequence for experiments that seek evidence of Majorana modes from the a.c.
 Josephson effect.
 Predictions of Majorana theory may be fulfilled partially by accident in trivial junctions.
 This can occur in a few junctions out of many, or under certain experimental settings such as gate voltages and magnetic fields, when nonlinearities at finite bias align themselves with expected Majorana-related values.
 The effect may be especially relevant at low frequencies where rounding of Shapiro steps suppresses the prominence of steps and makes their residual signal prone to suppression by resonances in current-voltage characteristics.